jason-kerney/blog/_drafts/2024-08-28-problem-with-technical-debt-term.md

 ---
 layout: post
-title: The Problem with Technical Debt
+title: The Problem with the term Technical Debt
 date: 2024-08-28 00:10
 category: 'philosophy'
 author: jason-kerney